AbhishekKumar-0311/AbhishekKumar-0311/README.md

 -->

-- 👯 I’m looking to collaborate on Analytics, NLP, Data Science and Kaggle competitions.
+- 👯 I’m looking to collaborate on Data Engineering, Analytics, NLP, Data Science and Kaggle competitions.
-- 🤔 I’m looking for help to start with end-to-end projects in Machine Learning.
+- 🤔 I’m looking for help to start with end-to-end projects in Cloud based data solutions.
 - 🌱 I've pursued Post-Graduation in Machine Learning and Artificial Intelligence.
 - 👨 Know more about me at [Sourcerer](https://sourcerer.io/abhishekkumar-0311).